michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0037.md

 - v: enjoy to excess
 - v: give free rein to
 ### Family
-indulge: indulged, indulgence, indulges, indulging, overindulge+;indulgence: indulgences, nonindulgence, self-indulgence;overindulge: overindulged, overindulgence, overindulges, overindulging
+- indulge: indulged, indulgence, indulges, indulging, overindulge+
+- indulgence: indulgences, nonindulgence, self-indulgence
+- overindulge: overindulged, overindulgence, overindulges, overindulging
 ### Examples
 - In his spare time, such as it is, Okwara indulges his creative side.
 - Despite the countrywide restrictions, alcohol is easily available, and a large number of Muslims also indulge in it.